ISAITB/docs-itb-ta/source/exportimport/index.rst

 .. figure:: ../screenshots/admin_export_deletions.png
   :align: center

-In both cases you can select multiple domains and communities, looking them up from the test bed's current data.
+In both cases you can select multiple domains and communities, looking them up from the Test Bed's current data.
 On top of these you may also use the **Add more API keys for deletion** options, to directly add one or more API key values that will be used to match communities and domains in the target instance.
 Based on the selected and directly inputted values, the resulting API keys will be used upon import to match the domains and communities to delete.